Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/remove_support_for_tls_1.0_1.1_and_dtls_1.0.md

 The migration path is to adopt the latest versions of the protocol.

-As a consequence of removing 1.0, support for CBC record splitting was also removed, as it was a work-around for a weakness in this particular version.
-There is no migration path is no longer makes sense with newer versions.
+As a consequence of removing TLS 1.0, support for CBC record splitting was also removed, as it was a work-around for a weakness in this particular version.
+There is no migration path since the feature is no longer relevant.

 As a consequence of currently supporting only one version of (D)TLS (and in the future 1.3 which will have a different version negociation mechanism), support